dhall-lang/dhall-lang/docs/discussions/Dhall-in-production.md

 Uses `dhall-to-yaml` to simplify redundant runtime configuration

-### Kos Media, LLC

-Uses `dhall`, `dhall-json`, and `dhall-nix` to convert Dhall definitions for microservice configs and encrypted secrets to various formats including JSON, YAML, and Nix in their delivery pipeline (currently into AWS).

 ### [KSF Media](https://github.com/KSF-Media)

 Uses `dhall-kubernetes`, `dhall-to-yaml` and `dhall-to-text` to configure, modularize and template Terraform and Kubernetes configurations